-Our themes for the Aegean Retina Meeting XVI are the Advances in Retinal and Vitreoretinal Diseases: Diagnostics, Pharmacotherapy, Surgical Instrumentation and Basic Research.
-Moreover a Neuro-ophthalmology session dedicated to presentations or cases relevant to retina specialists is planned.
+Our themes for the Aegean Retina Meeting XVII are the Advances in Retinal and Vitreoretinal Diseases: Diagnostics, Pharmacotherapy, Surgical Instrumentation and Basic Research.
+Moreover a Neuro-ophthalmology session with presentations or cases relevant to retina specialists is planned.

 The meeting will include scientific sessions featuring papers, and special lectures.
 A session dedicated in interesting clinical retina cases is also planned.
 This session is addressed mainly to young colleagues who would like to make their introductory presentation in a highly specialized, but always-friendly audience

 The Aegean Retina Meetings’ participants are encouraged to bring their spouses/families along as the meeting also offers opportunity for an extensive array of entertaining activities, and excursions for participants and accompanying persons.

 The official language of the Conference is English

 Participant Fee includes: attendance, conference documentation, bag & delegate badge, coffee breaks at conference sessions, attendance at welcome cocktail and farewell dinner.

 Accompanying person fee includes: delegate badge, attendance at welcome cocktail and farewell dinner.

 Registration will commence on Thursday June 2, at 16:00 to 18:00h and will be also available on Friday June 3, at 8:30 - 9:30.
 The registration desk will be staffed throughout the official Conference hours.